Beverley Craven: Debut album

-In November 1988, she was sent to Los Angeles to work with some established songwriters and to 'learn her craft' playing in bars and restaurants.
-The experience was "unproductive" she confesses, preferring even now to write alone.
-Soon afterwards, again in Los Angeles, she made her first attempt to record her debut album with Stewart Levine of Simply Red fame.
-However she felt the professionalism of the recordings failed to capture the naivete of her work and was relieved when Epic agreed.
+In November 1988, Craven was sent to Los Angeles to work with some established songwriters and to 'learn her craft' playing in bars and restaurants.
+Soon afterwards, again in Los Angeles, she made her first attempt to record her debut album with record producer Stewart Levine.
+She believed the professionalism of the recordings failed to capture the naivete of her work and was relieved when Epic agreed.
 She went on to record with Paul Samwell-Smith, whose other production credits included Cat Stevens, Carly Simon and All About Eve.

-Her first album, Beverley Craven, was eventually released in July 1990.
+Craven's eponymous debut album was eventually released in July 1990.
 Although it initially failed to attract attention in the United Kingdom, it found acceptance in Europe.
 It was not until April 1991 that she found success in her homeland.
-A re-released "Promise Me" (written on the back of an early relationship breakdown) was heavily promoted and eventually peaked at No. 3 in the UK Singles Chart, becoming her biggest hit.
-This success helped renew huge interest in her debut album, leading to it charting at No. 3 in the UK Albums Chart, staying in the charts for over a year and eventually going double platinum in that country.
+A re-released "Promise Me" (written on the back of an early relationship breakdown) was heavily promoted and eventually peaked at No. 3 in the UK singles chart, becoming her biggest hit.
+This success helped renew significant interest in her debut album, leading to it charting at No. 3 in the UK Albums Chart, staying in the charts for over a year and eventually going double platinum in that country.
 The album sold in excess of 1.2 million copies worldwide.
-Other singles released to promote the album, including "Holding On" and "Woman To Woman" were also Top 40 hits and helped maintain album sales.
+Other singles released to promote the album, including "Holding On" and "Woman To Woman", were also Top 40 hits and helped maintain album sales.

-In 1992 she released a videotape, titled Memories, recorded live at the Birmingham Symphony Hall.
+In 1992 Craven released a videotape, titled Memories, recorded live at the Birmingham Symphony Hall.

 In February 1992, Craven performed at the Brit Awards show (following her nomination in three categories), winning the Best British Newcomer Award.
 She was eight months pregnant when she sang at the Brits and she gave birth to her first child, Mollie, less than a month later.

 Love Scenes

 Craven spent much of 1992 enjoying motherhood and recording her second album.
 Love Scenes, again produced by Paul Samwell-Smith, was released in September 1993.
+Ian Gilby of Sound on Sound called it "a collection of quintessentially English ballads that echo the naive feel and sentiments of her first outing".
 It peaked at No. 4 on the UK Albums Chart and spent three months on the chart.
 It spawned three singles, "Love Scenes", "Mollie's Song" (written for her daughter) and a cover of ABBA's "The Winner Takes It All".
 The singles all became minor hits, with the title track reaching the UK top 40.

 In 1993, she embarked on a twelve-date concert tour and the following Christmas performed at the Royal Albert Hall.

 Craven was nominated again in the Best British Female Artist category at the 1994 Brit Awards.